les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 &nbsp;

 * Comment est ce que le travail progresse ?
-* Y'a t'il quelque chose d'intéressant que l'équipe devrait savoir ?
+* Y'a t'il autre chose d'intéressant que l'équipe devrait savoir ?

 There should be other additional mechanisms to answer these questions but the daily stand-up is another opportunity to ensure valuable information doesn’t fall through the cracks.